Is a whistleblower compensated?

-In 1986, U.S. politicians revised the False Claims Act and significantly increased the amount of money citizens receive nationwide as a reward for reporting fraud.
-Since then, more than $27 billion in taxpayer funds has been recovered.
-In some case, some individuals have personally received millions of dollars as a reward for their qui tam case.
-In one recent case, a whistleblower received $15.4 million for helping uncover the largest Medicaid fraud scheme in the country.
+In 1986, U.S. politicians revised the False Claims Act and significantly increased the amount of money whistleblowers could receive as a reward.
+Since then, billions of dollars in taxpayer funds have been seized and recovered by the government.
+In many cases, individual whistleblowers have personally received millions of dollars as a reward for their qui tam case.

 Discover what we can do for you.
 Contact us.
-Call 800-445-8710 or fill out our online inquiry form and schedule an appointment.
-We respect your privacy and will do everything we can to protect your rights.
-Discover for yourself.
-Contact Brewer & Pritchard today.
+Call 713-209-2950 or fill out our online inquiry form and schedule an appointment.
+Our experienced whistleblower defense attorneys proudly represent clients nationwide.